-Sample Format for List of Project Partners
+Sample Format for List of Project Partners & Roles

-Partner Name Point of contact (name, email & phone) Specific role in the project Add rows as needed ii.
+Partner Name Point of contact (name, email & phone) Specific role in the project Add rows as needed iii.
 Incorporating Community Input

-Discuss your plan to communicate project progress to the local community, including the frequency and by what method(s) you will use and how input will be solicited, considered, and responded to.
+Discuss your plan to communicate project progress to the local community, project partners, and residents/groups impacted by the site(s), including the frequency and by what method(s) you will use and how input will be solicited, considered, and responded to.